the4thdoctor/pg_chameleon/README.rst

 The tool is developed using Linux Slackware 14.2.
 Is currently tested with python 2.7 and python 3.6.

-The  tool is developed using FreeBSD as database server with
+The database server is a FreeBSD  11.0 with MySQL: 5.6 and PostgreSQL: 9.5

-* MySQL: 5.6
-* PostgreSQL: 9.5

-Possible applications
+Example scenarios
 ..............................

 * Analytics